-A mildly venomous snake, the Marsh snake (Hemiaspis signata) is are not seen as often as Whip snakes.
+A mildly venomous snake, the Marsh snake (Hemiaspis signata) is less regularly encountered in the south east region.

-Marsh Snakes are active by day and rest at night.
+Marsh Snakes are most often active by night however are known to move diurnally.
 Although not aggressive, they will deliver a painful bite if threatened.

 Mainly frogs and skinks.